 Being apart from our clients has brought us closer together.

 More people than ever are working from home these days.
 Sure, for a few days it was fun to laugh about your commute from bed to couch and lounge around in your pajamas.
-But as we enter month #5 of remote working, it’s hard not to feel the distance.
+But in month #6 of remote working, it’s hard not to feel the distance.

 Still, we’ve started to notice ways that being apart from our clients has actually strengthened our relationships.

 Getting more face-to-face contact

 Given the nearly unanimous acceptance of Zoom, we’ve found ourselves having more face time with our clients these days.

 We’re using video chat for nearly every client meeting, whether it’s a quick check-in or something more substantial like a design presentation.
 Previously, most of these meetings would take place over the phone – a setup that made it harder to read reactions and stay on the same page.
 This increase in face-to-face contact has resulted in more productive, positive meetings.